Skip to Content

 Chemissian Features:

-Build Molecular Orbitals energy level diagrams
+Build Molecular Orbitals Energy Level Diagrams

 Formation of the nitrogen molecule from atoms - Atomic and Molecular Orbitals Molecular orbitals of ethylene and acetylene

 • Chemissian offers the ability to examine the electronic structure of molecules, including the option to navigate between energy levels using either a keyboard or mouse cursor.
-Additionally, Chemissian provides a clear visual representation of the contributions to the current molecular orbital from atomic or molecular fragments, presenting the information on either a contribution diagram or directly on the MOs diagram.:
+Additionally, Chemissian provides a clear visual representation of the contributions to the current molecular orbital from atomic or molecular fragments, presenting the information on either a contribution diagram or directly on the MOs diagram:

 Displaying the contributions from the fragments on the molecular orbitals levels Viewing molecular orbital surfaces

-Build, visualize and interpret UV-Visible Spectra from Gamess, Firefly, Gaussian, Spartan, Q-Chem, Orca and NWChem outputs
+Build, Visualize, and Interpret UV-Visible Spectra from Gamess, Firefly, Gaussian, Spartan, Q-Chem, Orca, and NWChem Outputs

 Chemissian provides a comprehensive graphical analyzer that can analyze the composition of MOs and electronic spectra of molecules.
-With a range of tools available, you can build electronic UV/VIS spectra from output files generated by various quantum-chemical programs such as GAMESS, Firefly(PC-GAMESS), GAUSSIAN, Spartan, NWChem, Orca or Q-Chem:
+With a range of tools available, it is possible to build electronic UV/VIS spectra from output files generated by various quantum-chemical programs such as GAMESS, Firefly (PC-GAMESS), GAUSSIAN, Spartan, NWChem, Orca, or Q-Chem:

-• It is possible to include multiple spectra in one diagram, which can be particularly helpful when examining the impact of the solvent on the spectrum.
+• Multiple spectra can be included in one diagram, which is particularly helpful when examining the impact of the solvent on the spectrum.

-Assignment of peaks in spectrum editor EOM-CCSD, TD-DFT and experimental spectra
+Assignment of peaks in spectrum editor EOM-CCSD, TD-DFT, and experimental spectra

 • Calculating and visualizing natural transition orbitals: